-Saturday afternoon, August 22, 2015 we will have the Killdevil Fair – a family festival with music, dancing, stories and crafts displays.
-It will be held 1:00PM – 5:00 PM, right after the Vinland Musc Camp.
-There’s more information about the event here.
+At the end of the week (Saturday afternoon, August 22, 2015) we will have the Killdevil Fair – a family festival with music, dancing, stories and crafts displays.
+It will be held 1:00PM – 8:00 PM, right after the Vinland Musc Camp ends.
+There’s more information about this event here.

 A short history of the Camp